sanoooavi/KD-Tree/README.md

 7. To undo a command, select the undo option.
 This will revert the last operation performed, such as adding a bank location or adding a branch.

 8. Continue using the system by choosing different options or exit the program when finished.

-## Conclusion

-The Nearest Bank Finder system provides a convenient way to find the nearest bank to a given location using the KD-Tree data structure.
-It allows users to add bank locations and branches, find the nearest bank, and undo previous commands.
-By leveraging the efficiency of the KD-Tree, the system ensures fast and accurate results.